ipfs-shipyard/py-ipfs/README.md

 # Roadmap

-Note: this has been lifted wholesale from [js-ipfs](https://github.com/diasdavid/js-ipfs) and only lightly edited.
-As such, ot may still contain inconsistencies until further editing.
+Note: this has been lifted wholesale from [js-ipfs](https://github.com/ipfs/js-ipfs) and only lightly edited.
+As such, it may still contain inconsistencies until further editing.

 TODO: